mynodebtc/mynode_docs/docs/lightning/zeus.md

   </figure>
 </center>

 Once the QR code is scanned, click "Save Node Config" and go back to the main app screen.
-Zeus is now using your myNode device!
+Zeus is now using your MyNode device!

 <center>
   <figure>